-This barbecued turkey has a delicious smoky flavor and the gravy made from the drippings tastes amazing.
-Here you’ll find step-by-step instructions and images on how to barbecue a turkey on a kettle grill.
+This barbecued turkey has delicious smoky flavor and the gravy made from the drippings tastes so good.
+Here you’ll find step-by-step instructions and images on how to cook a turkey on a kettle grill.

 Have you ever tasted turkey cooked on a kettle BBQ charcoal grill?